Estimates and Assumptions Used in Preparing the Consolidated Financial Statements

-The preparation of the consolidated financial statements in compliance with IFRS necessitates assumptions and estimates affecting the amounts and the reporting of the recognized assets and debts, income and expenses, and contingent liabilities.
-These assumptions and estimates comply with the conditions and appraisals prevailing on the balance sheet date.
-In this regard, they also impact the amount of income and expenses reported on for the fiscal years in question.
-The assumptions on which the estimates are based relate primarily to the uniform determination of useful lives throughout the Group, the ascertainment of fair values of financial instruments, the recognition and measurement of provisions, the realizability of future tax benefits, and determination of discounted cash flows made in connection with impairment tests and purchase price allocations.
+The preparation of the consolidated financial statements in compliance with IFRS necessitates assumptions and estimates affecting the amounts and the reporting of the recognized assets and debts, income and expenses, and contingent liabilities and contingent assets.
+These assumptions and estimates comply with the conditions and appraisals prevailing on the reporting date.
+In this regard, they also impact the amount of income and expenses recognized for the fiscal years in question.
+The assumptions on which the estimates are based relate primarily to the uniform determination of useful lives throughout the Group, the ascertainment of fair values of financial instruments, the recognition and measurement of provisions, the realizability of future tax benefits, and the determination of discounted cash flows made in connection with impairment tests and purchase price allocations.

 In individual cases, the actual values may differ from the assumptions and estimates that were made.
 Changes in value are recognized as soon as they become apparent and affect the net results for the period when the change occurred and, if applicable, in future reporting periods.

-Impairment tests are performed for assets if specific indicators point toward a possible impairment loss or reversal of an impairment loss.
+Impairment tests are performed for assets if specific indicators point to a possible impairment loss or reversal of an impairment loss.
 In the case of a possible impairment, an estimate must be made of the recoverable amount of the affected asset that corresponds to the higher of either the fair value less costs to sell or the value in use.
-When determining the recoverable amount during the impairment test, it is necessary to make estimates based on share prices, on prices of comparable transactions, or on the net present value method or other valuation methods or combinations thereof.
+When determining the recoverable amount in the course of the impairment test, it is necessary to make estimates based on share prices, on prices of comparable transactions, or on the net present value method, other valuation methods or combinations thereof.
 That, in turn, calls for estimates and assessments by management.
 To ascertain the value in use, the discounted future cash flows of the affected asset must be determined.
 The estimate of the discounted future cash flows contains significant assumptions such as, in particular, those regarding future selling prices and sales volumes, costs, and discount rates.
-Although WACKER is assuming that the estimates of the relevant expected useful lives and of discounted future cash flows, as well as the assumptions regarding the general economic conditions and the development of the economic sectors are reasonable, a change in the assumptions or circumstances might necessitate a change in the analysis.
-This could result in significant deviations from the figures posted, which may lead to additional impairments or reversals of impairment losses.
+Although WACKER assumes that the estimates of the relevant expected useful lives and of discounted future cash flows, as well as the assumptions regarding the general economic conditions and the development of the economic sectors, are reasonable, a change in the assumptions or circumstances might necessitate a change in the analysis.
+This could result in significant deviations from the figures posted, which may lead to additional impairment losses or reversals of impairment losses.
 See Note 04

 Financial instruments are recognized at fair value, while other assets and liabilities are disclosed at fair value in the notes to the financial statements.
 Calculation of the fair value of financial instruments may require making extensive estimates.
 The level of estimates is determined by the extent to which non-observable input parameters are taken into account.
 When calculating fair value, WACKER strives to include as many observable input parameters as possible and to keep the use of non-observable factors to a minimum.
 If the fair value cannot be reliably determined, the carrying amount is taken as an approximate value to determine fair value.